Lingaro/magento2-module-micro-features/README.md

 ### 7. Config for disabling Product Comparison

 In admin panel, in `Stores > Configuration > Catalog > Catalog > Storefront > Enable Product Comparison` one can disable Product Comparison add-to buttons and sidebar on frontend.

+### 8. Config for defining input masks for Customer phone number and postcode

+In admin panel, in `Stores > Configuration > Customers > Customer Configuration > Name and Address Options > Telephone Input Mask / Postcode Input Mask` one can add input masks for phone number and postcode fields visible in Address Book (in My Account) and in Checkout.

+Watchout: The config is for projects in which in one website you can create addresses for one specific country.
+For multi-country websites you need to customize `\Orba\MicroFeatures\ViewModel\Customer\Address\Form\InputMask`.